jvaughan504-glitch/DigitalGarden/README.md

 # Digital Garden

-An art project using an ESP32 and a bunch of LEDs.
+An art project using a ESP32 and a bunnch of LEDs.

 ## Android controller